Mikuel210/ProtoFlow/README.md

 ### Capture System

 - **The problem:** My ideas often get lost or scattered across many places.
-- **The solution:** A centralized system that holds all my ideas, and a protocol that allows me to add new ones.
-The system allows me to manage all of my ideas, and in the future it could automatically route them to other systems using AI (e.g. "I have to do my Chemistry homework" is routed into the Task System, "I want to build a rocket" is routed to the Project System as a project idea)
+- **The solution:** A centralized system that holds all my ideas and allows me to capture new ones.
+The system allows me to manage all of my ideas, and in the future it could automatically route them to other systems using AI (e.g. "I have to do my homework" is routed into the Task System, "I want to build a rocket" is routed to the Project Manager as a project idea)

 ## Getting started

-### 1. Installing the server
+### STEP 1 - Installing the server

-#### Method 1 - For testing purposes (example protocols and systems)
+#### Method 1: For testing (example protocols and systems)

 - Download the server for your OS from the [releases tab](TODO)